-- 22,829,987 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2018, with a weighted-average exercise price of \$3.29 per share (other than 102,235 shares to be issued upon exercise of stock options by certain selling stockholders sold in this offering); - 398,331 shares of convertible preferred stock issuable upon the exercise of a convertible preferred stock warrant outstanding as of June 30, 2018, with an exercise price of \$3.13 per share, which automatically converts into a warrant to purchase the same number of shares of common stock upon the completion of this offering; - 2,693,123 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2018, with a weighted-average exercise price of \$6.84 per share; - 327,202 shares of our common stock issuable upon the vesting of RSUs to be granted effective as of the filing of our registration statement on Form S-8, including the RSUs to be granted to our non-employee directors in accordance with our non-employee director compensation policy described in the section titled "Management-Non-Employee Director Compensation;" - 500,000 shares of our common stock issuable upon the exercise of a common stock warrant outstanding as of June 30, 2018 with an exercise price of \$0.01 per share that we issued in May 2018 to the Tides Foundation in connection with establishing The Upwork Foundation initiative; and - 14,743,154 shares of our common stock reserved for future issuance under our equity compensation plans, consisting of (i) 2,543,154 shares of our common stock reserved for future issuance under our 2014 Plan, as of June 30, 2018 (which number of shares is prior to the stock options to purchase shares of our common stock granted after June 30, 2018 and an increase of 100,000 shares of our common stock reserved for future issuance under our 2014 Plan after June 30, 2018), (ii) 10,500,000 shares of our common stock reserved for future issuance under our 2018 Plan, which became effective on the day immediately prior to the date of this prospectus (which is the number of shares reserved for future issuance prior to taking into account the RSUs to be granted effective as of the filing of our registration statement on Form S-8), and (iii) 1,700,000 shares of our common stock reserved for issuance under our 2018 ESPP, which became effective on the date the registration statement for this offering was declared effective.
+- 22,829,987 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2018, with a weighted-average exercise price of \$3.29 per share (other than 102,235 shares to be issued upon exercise of stock options by certain selling stockholders sold in this offering); - 398,331 shares of convertible preferred stock issuable upon the exercise of a convertible preferred stock warrant outstanding as of June 30, 2018, with an exercise price of \$3.13 per share, which automatically converts into a warrant to purchase the same number of shares of common stock upon the completion of this offering; - 2,693,123 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2018, with a weighted-average exercise price of \$6.84 per share; - approximately 372,091 shares of our common stock issuable upon the vesting of RSUs to be granted effective as of the filing of our registration statement on Form S-8, based upon an assumed initial offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, including the RSUs to be granted to our non-employee directors in accordance with our non-employee director compensation policy described in the section titled "Management-Non-Employee Director Compensation;"

+- 500,000 shares of our common stock issuable upon the exercise of a common stock warrant outstanding as of June 30, 2018 with an exercise price of \$0.01 per share that we issued in May 2018 to the Tides Foundation in connection with establishing The Upwork Foundation initiative; and - 14,743,154 shares of our common stock reserved for future issuance under our equity compensation plans, consisting of (i) 2,543,154 shares of our common stock reserved for future issuance under our 2014 Plan, as of June 30, 2018 (which number of shares is prior to the stock options to purchase shares of our common stock granted after June 30, 2018 and an increase of 100,000 shares of our common stock reserved for future issuance under our 2014 Plan after June 30, 2018), (ii) 10,500,000 shares of our common stock reserved for future issuance under our 2018 Plan, which will become effective on the day immediately prior to the date of this prospectus (which is the number of shares reserved for future issuance prior to taking into account the RSUs to be granted effective as of the filing of our registration statement on Form S-8), and (iii) 1,700,000 shares of our common stock reserved for issuance under our 2018 ESPP, which will become effective on the date the registration statement for this offering is declared effective.

-Immediately prior to the date of this prospectus, the remaining shares available for issuance under our 2014 Plan were added to the shares of our common stock reserved for issuance under our 2018 Plan, and we ceased granting awards under the 2014 Plan.
+Immediately prior to the date of this prospectus, any remaining shares available for issuance under our 2014 Plan will be added to the shares of our common stock reserved for issuance under our 2018 Plan, and we will cease granting awards under the 2014 Plan.
 Our 2018 Plan and 2018 ESPP also provide for automatic annual increases in the number of shares reserved thereunder.
 See the section titled "Executive Compensation-Employee Benefit and Stock Plans" for additional information.